Keeping your finances in check is critical for any business.

 What is bookkeeping?

 In essence, bookkeeping is the recording and tracking of what goes into your business and what comes out, giving you an accurate overview of your business finances.
+You can find out more about bookkeeping for beginners to get an overview of the basics.

 A bookkeeper is a person responsible for recording, managing and providing financial information for a business.